opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/ecs_instance_v1.md

   Changing this creates a new server.
 Options are limited depending on AZ.
 Available options are:
   * `SATA`: common I/O disk type.
 Available for all AZs.
   * `SAS`: high I/O disk type.
 Available for all AZs.
   * `SSD`: ultra-high I/O disk type.
-Available for all AZs..
+Available for all AZs.
   * `co-p1`: high I/O(performance-optimized) disk type.
   * `uh-l1`: ultra-high I/O(latency-optimized) disk type.